rentpath/mini_autobot/README.md

 ## Executing Tests

-Before you are able to run one or more tests, you'll need to select a connector and an environment profile; see the _Configuration_ section below if you want to add new profiles.
+See the _Configuration_ section above to have the minimum setup before running tests.

 To run test headlessly on default environment(stg), set connector to GhostDriver, which is Phantomjs's implementation of webdriver protocal, run: